-The Division of Cardiac Anesthesia at Boston Children’s Hospital - a division of the hospital's Department of Anesthesia, Perioperative and Pain Medicine - has been providing care for infants, children and adults with various forms of congenital and acquired heart disease, as well as those with thoracic (lung) and vascular (blood vessels) disease, for more than 30 years.
-Every year, the division's doctors, nurses and staff participate in more than 1,000 heart surgeries and 1,200 cardiac catheterizations and other procedures.
+The Division of Cardiac Anesthesia at Boston Children’s Hospital — a division of the hospital’s Department of Anesthesia, Critical Care and Pain Medicine — has been providing care for infants, children, and adults with various forms of congenital and acquired heart disease, as well as those with thoracic (lung) and vascular (blood vessel) disease, for more than 30 years.
+Every year the division’s doctors, nurses, and staff participate in more than 1,000 heart surgeries and 1,200 cardiac catheterizations and other procedures.
 Our specialists also consult on and manage the care of patients with congenital heart disease undergoing surgery for non-cardiac reasons.

-Our multidisciplinary team includes board-certified anesthesiologists, certified nurse anesthetists and fellows, all of whom specialize or are being trained in the practice of pediatric cardiac anesthesiology.
-We care for patients in the operating room, Cardiac Intensive Care Unit and Cardiac Catheterization Laboratory as well as patients seen for other invasive and non-invasive diagnostic and therapeutic procedures.
+Our team includes board-certified anesthesiologists, certified nurse anesthetists, and fellows, all of whom specialize in or are being trained in the practice of pediatric cardiac anesthesiology.
+We care for patients in the operating room, Cardiac Intensive Care Unit and Cardiac Catheterization Laboratory, as well as patients seen for other invasive and non-invasive diagnostic and therapeutic procedures.
 We also work in collaboration with specialists in the departments of Cardiology and Cardiac Surgery to ensure that every patient receives the highest standard of care.

 We are one of the major training centers for cardiac anesthesiologists who wish to specialize in the care of children with heart disease.